 Mental health can often take a hit in the winter months.
 Many people struggle over Christmas or in the New Year.
 You may have heard of the “winter blues” or “Seasonal Affective Disorder (SAD)”; these are names given to seasonal patterns in mental health.

-Whilst the weather may not be great, a short walk through your local park or down to the shops could help to clear your mind and improve your mood.
-If you are worried about a fall or feeling unwell, a GO GPS Alarm can provide additional peace of mind whilst out of the house.
+Now that the weather is improving, a short walk through your local park or down to the shops could help to clear your mind and improve your mood.
+If you are worried about a fall or feeling unwell, consider going out with a friend or family member.
+You might also want to invest in a mobility aid.

 It’s never too late to improve your fitness.
 It is just as important for the elderly to exercise as it is for anyone else.
 Regular exercise helps to combat high blood pressure, burn fat, and improve circulation.
 It will also help you to build up your strength, which can help prevent falls.